sudheerpal/Magento_Print_Category_Tree_with_ID/README.md

 Using this script you can print all category in a magento store with all the child in tree structure.

-First braacket () shows ID, while second shows count.
+First bracket () shows ID, while second shows count.

 Attributes used in script are-
 Count of product in particular category